fujitake/vantiq-related/vantiq-operations/docs/eng/timestamp_ds.md

 # timestamp_ds.yaml

-Tool to check if the time is synchronized between servers.
+Tool to check if the time is synchronized across servers.

 ## Related errors
-The authentication process between the vantiq server and the keycloak server may cause errors due to some causes (time synchronization service is not available) or circumstances.
+The authentication process between the vantiq server and the keycloak server may fail due to some causes (server clock is not synchronized) or other circumstances.

 #### Examples of errors